OkoroKelvin/OkoroKelvin/README.md

-### JAVA, SPRINGBOOT, RABBITMQ, AWS, DOCKER, REACT 👋
+### JAVA, SPRINGBOOT, RABBITMQ, AWS, DOCKER, REACT, REACT-NATIVE + EXPO 👋

 <!--
 **OkoroKelvin/OkoroKelvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.